 Ariel Vegosen is a professional dialogue facilitator, youth educator, interfaith community organizer, public relations expert, writer, performer, activist, and world traveler.
 Ariel is proud to serve on FOR’s National Council and has traveled to Iran, Israel, and Palestine as part of FOR peace-building delegations.
 Some of Ariel’s most inspirational work includes the Community of Living Traditions, the Shomer Shalom Network for Jewish Nonviolence, Jewish Voice for Peace, the Teva Learning Center, Jewish Funds for Justice, public relations for Dr. Bronners Magic Soaps, and working to get GMO food banned.

 Ariel is committed to nonviolence, liberation, growing organic vegetables, and creating safe spaces where people can share their stories.
 Ariel is the founder of the Gender Blender Collective – a group designed to address how gender impacts and affects our lives.
-Ariel is available for speaking tours and facilitating workshops and can be reached by email here.
 [Photo: (c) Daniella A. Rascón]